 When adding a lily to a pond it’s vital that you gradually lower it’s depth over time rather than dropping it straight into the deepest point.
-I also advise that lilies are not added to a koi pond unless there are stones large enough to prevent them digging the aquatic compost out.
+I also advise that lilies are not added to a koi pond unless there are stones large enough to prevent the koi from digging the aquatic compost out.

-Oxygenating plants such as Elodea will add vital oxygen to your pond in the daytime, however during the hours of darkness they let carbon dioxide back in - so too much can be a bad thing.
+Oxygenating plants such as Water Crow's Foot, Cottonbud Rush, Mare's Tail and Water Violet will add vital oxygen to your pond in the daytime, however during the hours of darkness they let carbon dioxide back in - so too much can be a bad thing.

-Elodea Crispa is very inexpensive, is planted and grown with little effort and uses up nutrients which algae would otherwise use, so it has lots of uses in a pond.
-Due to its quick growing rate you will need to thin it out on a regular basis to stop it taking over the pond but you can always give this to your friends and family who have aquariums or ponds.
+These potted oxygenators are relatively inexpensive and can be grown with little effort and they use up nutrients which algae would otherwise use, so they have lots of uses in a pond.
+Due to their fairly quick growing rate, you may need to thin out occasionally but you can always give them to your friends and family who have aquariums or ponds.
 If not then I’d advise that you add it to your compost pile.

-Varieties such as Water Hyacinth, Water Soldiers and Water Lettuce are floating pond plants, they’re a quick way to add shading and beauty to your pond and require very low maintenance.
+Varieties such as Water Chestnut, Water Soldiers and Water Lettuce are floating pond plants, they’re a quick way to add shading and beauty to your pond and require very low maintenance.

-They will spread during the very hot weather and with Hyacinth you may be lucky enough to see them flower (if we have consistently hot weather) but during the colder weather they will die off as they are from warmer climates such as Africa.
+They will spread during the very hot weather and with Water Chestnuts, you may be lucky enough to see them flower (if we have consistently hot weather) but during the colder weather they will die off as they are from warmer climates such as Africa.

-See our range of pond plants, platning baskets, aquatic compost and more on our Pond Plants and Planting page.
+See our range of pond plants, planting baskets, aquatic compost and more on our Pond Plants and Planting page.